J. Raymond Jones: Political legacy

 Jones also served as a mentor to many younger black politicians who later became prominent in New York politics.
 His biography, "The Harlem Fox," was written by historian John C. Walter and published by State of New York University Press in 1989.

 New York City mayor David N. Dinkins eulogized Jones, "Without his counsel and guidance, Percy Sutton, Constance Baker Motley, Fritz W. Alexander II, Edward R. Dudley, Charlie Rangel, Robert Clifton Weaver, and I might add, David N. Dinkins, would not have achieved as much.
 He was a true political pioneer and a deeply committed individual who dedicated his life to serving the people of New York."

 Later life and death

 In 1970, after leaving politics, Jones returned to St. Thomas, where his wife, Ruth Holloway Jones, was collector of customs.

-He was living at the Greater Harlem Nursing Home.
+At the end of his life he lived briefly at the Greater Harlem Nursing Home.
 He died at the North General Hospital in Manhattan on June 9, 1991, at 91 years of age.